sbgn/sbgn/docs/learning_sbgn.md

 ## SBGN PD dictionary

 <p>Here are some illustrations of how biological concepts such as metabolic reaction or complex formation can be reflected in the SBGN Process Description language (Junker et al., 2012, <a href="https://dx.doi.org/10.1016/j.tibtech.2012.08.003">doi:10.1016/j.tibtech.2012.08.003</a>).
-An extended collection of PD patterns is availabel at <a href="/docs/SBGN_bricks/">SBGN briks</a> page.</p>
+An extended collection of PD patterns is available at <a href="/docs/SBGN_bricks/">SBGN briks</a> page.</p>

 <table style="font-size:100%;">
     <tr>